-In addition to completing the minimum supervised driving hours, you should refer to the How to pass your driving assessment booklet and Drive Safe handbook to assist you in preparing for your Practical Driving Assessment (PDA).
+In addition to completing the minimum supervised driving hours, you should refer to the Driving Techniques for Safer Drivers: A Guide for Learner Drivers (Booklet) and Drive Safe handbook to prepare for your Practical Driving Assessment (PDA).

 The Ride Safe handbook is a useful resource if applying for a moped (R-N class) or LAMS approved motorcycle class.

-If you fail your PDA you will need to pay for your next PDA and wait a minimum seven days to sit another assessment.
+If you fail your PDA you will need to pay for your next PDA and wait a minimum seven days before you rebook to sit another assessment.

-Note: Due to the inherent dangers Alpha Inflator airbags pose, a vehicle fitted with a Takata Alpha Inflator airbag, or subject to a critical recall, is not able to be used for a practical driving assessment (PDA).
+Note: Due to the inherent dangers defective Takata airbags pose, a vehicle fitted with a defective Takata airbag, or a vehicle subject to a critical recall, is not able to be used for a practical driving assessment (PDA).
 Please see our Vehicle safety, standards and security page for more information about Takata airbags.

 To sit your Practical Driving Assessment (PDA) you must:

 - Be a minimum of 17 years of age.

-- Have completed a minimum of 50 supervised driving hours, including at least five hours at night (between sunset and sunrise). *
+- Have completed a minimum of 50 supervised driving hours, including at least five hours at night (between sunset and sunrise) if under 25.*